Newsletter Sign Up

 "Nobody in America should be allowed to have back surgery unless they have seen a chiropractor first." –Robert Mendelsohn, M.D.

-Surgery can be highly effective in some patients who suffer from sciatica or low back pain by results can very widely.
+Surgery can be highly effective in some patients who suffer from sciatica or low back pain but results can very widely.
 This approach is controversial with some individuals claiming that relief following back surgery is often short-lived and that after about six months to one year many of the spinal problems recur.
 Back surgery has a high failure rate and there is much controversy in this area.
-America has a very high back surgery rate and many wonder if it’s due to too many surgeons, not because Americans have more spinal problems.
+America has a very high back surgery rate and many wonder if it’s due to too many surgeries, not because Americans have more spinal problems.
 Many people who have had spinal surgery claim that within one year after surgery their symptoms are no different than before they had the surgery.

 Sadly, however, the number of spinal surgeries is increasing much faster than the population.
 One observer explained this increase in purely monetary terms: “Surgery rates are influenced by the ratio of surgeons to population.”